AlehKliauzo/ruckzuck-wiki/RuckZuck-for-ConfigMgr.md

 - The RuckZuck standalone-tool can check prerequisites more granular as ConfigMgr, so you may loose these PreReq checks on the ConfigMgr Application
 - RuckZuck standalone can detect and download content for different languages.
 RZ4CM will only download content for the current langue.
 - Everyone is allowed to create an publish Software in the RuckZuck Repository until:
   - The Product can be installed silently
   - The content is downloaded from the Vendors Web-Site and the link is not password protected
   - The Product does not contain Malware, AdWare or any other illegal Code
-- A RuckZuck Username and Password is required to get the Meta-Data of the Apps (right click -> edit).
-Register on [RuckZuck.tools](https://ruckzuck.tools/Account/Register.aspx)
-- There are two ways to import Applications:
+- There are two ways to import Applications into ConfigMgr:
 ![](/content/images/2017/06/RZ4CM.png)
   - "Download files and create CM App.." will download the full content when creating the App.
 Clients can get all the files from a local DP.
   - "Create App with Bootstrap.exe" will generate a little executable (~60KB).
 This .exe will download the required content from the Internet when running.
 This allows to save disk-space in DEMO environment or to reduce Network-traffic in scenarios where the Clients are accessing the DP over Internet.